Quick Guide to Set Up WooCommerce related products

 • Make it easier for customers to find additional products that are relevant.
 A good recommendation is one that's related to what the customer is thinking of buying already and increases the overall value that the customer gets from the whole purchase.
 For example, whoever's looking at guitar strings will most likely also be interested in guitar picks and maybe also capos, slides, straps, and other accessories.
 WooCommerce related products are where you can show them all that.

 • Use WooCommerce recommended products to upsell product variations or customizations.
-This is in the realm of "things that not all customers think of out the gate."
+This is in the realm of "things that not all customers think of out the gate".
 For example, for a business that sells hand-made jewelry, offering a custom engraving service/upsell can be a great way to increase the average order value.

 • Encourage customers to buy more expensive products or special versions of the current product.
 This type of related product is more about showing people some options that they might not have considered on their own.